freesewing/freesewing/markdown/org/docs/patterns/otis/instructions/en.md

   - Mark the middle of each of the bindings and of the front and back parts.
   - Attach the folded binding to the corresponding part, _good sides together_.
 Make sure you distribute the binding evenly along the edge.
 You should have three layers pinned together.
   - Sew just shy of the SA.
-  - Press the binding towards the edge, pressing the SA towards the wrong side.
+  - Press the binding towards the edge, pressing the SA towards the _wrong side_.
-  - Sew through the part and the SA underneath, holding the folded SA on the wrong side.
+  - Sew through the part and the SA underneath, holding the folded SA on the _wrong side_.

 ## Step 2: Attach body parts